 In this article, which will be updated regularly, we will round up all the rumours, clues, hints and leaks regarding new features coming to tvOS 12 and the Apple TV, as well as which models of the Apple TV will be able to run it, and much more.

 Apple follows a predictable pattern with its OS updates, so we can state with reasonable confidence that tvOS 12, alongside iOS 12, macOS 10.14 and watchOS 5 will be available in September 2018, although there is a possibillity of an October launch.
 This will be followed by smaller point updates - tvOS 12.0.1 and so on - through the following 12 months, each of these preceded by a beta version.

 But you don't necessarily have to wait until the autumn.
-The tvOS (and other OSs) will be available as part of a beta test program - with beta versions first available only to developers and then (with the probable exception of watchOS) as a public beta anyone can try out.
-You can read about how to install the tvOS beta here.
+The tvOS (and other OSs) are available as part of a beta test program - with beta versions first available only to developers and then (with the exception of watchOS) as a public beta anyone can try out.

 So, what new features has Apple got in store for tvOS 12?
 We already know about a few of the new features because Apple revealed them during the WWDC keynote on 4 June 2018.

 Apple said it will offer the largest collection of Dolby Atmos-supported movies anywhere.
 The company claimed it will be "the only streaming player both Dolby Vision and Dolby Atmos certified".